brillout/parcel-ssr/readme.md

   - It works with
     any view library (React, Vue, RNW, Svelte, etc.), any view tool (Redux, Vuex, etc.),
-    any server framework (Express, Koa, Hapi, etc.).
+    and any server framework (Express, Koa, Hapi, etc.).
-  - You can choose when and where you render your pages.
-For examle, one page can be rendered to HTML and the DOM (classic SSR), another page can be rendered to HTML only (no browser-side JavaScript for blazing fast mobile performance), and a third page can be rendered to the DOM only.
+  - You can choose when and where your pages are rendered: for examle, one page can be rendered to HTML and to the DOM (classic SSR), another page can be rendered to HTML only (no browser-side JavaScript for blazing fast mobile performance), and a third page can be rendered to the DOM only.
   - It can generate a Static Website.

 `@parcel-ssr` is a low-level tool aimed for:
-- End-users that want control and freedom.
+- End-users who want control and freedom.
 - High-level framework authors, such as Next.js or Nuxt.

 > :warning: This project is experimental.